 Our People

-Our team of researchers span the University of Cambridge (UK), Sapienza University of Rome (Italy) and the University of Tartu (Estonia) and bring together the fields of osteobiography, taphonomy, Ancient DNA, bioarchaeology and isotope analysis.
+The team of researchers spanned the University of Cambridge (UK), Sapienza University of Rome (Italy) and the University of Tartu (Estonia) bringing together the fields of osteobiography, taphonomy, ancient DNA, bioarchaeology and isotope analysis.

 Principal Investigator